 Simply by eating less pasta or bread and more veggies, you could lose a dress or pants size in a year.
 "You can save from 100-200 calories if you reduce the portion of starch on your plate and increase the amount of vegetables," says Cynthia Sass, RD, a spokeswoman for the American Dietetic Association.

 It seems like an easy diet win: Skip breakfast and you'll lose weight.
 Yet many studies show the opposite can be true.
 Not eating breakfast can make you hungry later, leading to too much nibbling and binge eating at lunch and dinner.
 To lose weight -- and keep it off -- always make time for a healthy morning meal, like high-fiber cereal, low-fat milk, and fruit.

 Fiber aids digestion, prevents constipation, and lowers cholesterol -- and can help with weight loss.
 Most Americans get only half the fiber they need.
 To reap fiber's benefits, most women should get about 25 grams daily, while men need about 38 grams -- or 14 grams per 1,000 calories.
-Good fiber sources include oatmeal, beans, whole grain foods, and a variety of fruits and vegetables.
+Good fiber sources include oatmeal, beans, whole grain foods, nuts, and most fruits and vegetables.

 If you have chips in the pantry and ice cream in the freezer, you're making weight loss harder than it has to be.
 Reduce temptation by purging the cupboards of fattening foods.
 Want an occasional treat?
 Make sure you have to leave the house to get it -- preferably by walking.

 If you're losing weight but not as fast as you'd like, don't get discouraged.
 Dropping pounds takes time, just like gaining them did.
 Experts suggest setting a realistic weight loss goal of about one to two pounds a week.
 If you set your expectations too high, you may give up when you don’t lose weight fast enough.
 Remember, you start seeing health benefits when you've lost just 5%-10% of your body weight.